 CSSA sponsors and advocates for and against bills in the legislature on behalf of CSU students.
-The organization’s legislative affairs committee reviews, researches and makes recommendations to the CSSA Board of Directors on pertinent higher education legislation originating from the state and federal levels.
+The organization’s legislative affairs committee reviews, researches and makes recommendations to the CSSA Board of Directors on pertinent higher education legislation from the state and federal governments.

 1972: Student Presidents Association sponsors successful legislation authorizing the expenditure of student body fees to fund a lobbyist for CSU students (Ed Code § 89300).
 This is why CSSA is able to employ a director of government relations.

 1974: Student leaders successfully advocate students’ interests to the legislature and university administration, setting the foundation of student leadership that exists today.

 1975: Student Presidents Association successfully passes legislation to place the first student trustee on the CSU Board of Trustees.
 The legislation also recognized the student association’s role in nominating the student trustee to the Governor.

 1987: Sponsored bill to repeal state law penalizing student financial aid in response to protests

 1975-1979: Repeatedly killed an annual tuition bill intended for CSU students

 1989-1990: Effectively lobbied the governor to change student fee increase from 10% to 3.6%